dantan0/ADT/README.md

 // Those are ongoing lab projects from my algorithm and data structure course in the waterloo engineering faculty.
 All codes are programmed in C++.

-// lab 0 is creating a music playlist.
-This involves crating classes of music, song, and playlists.
+// lab 0 involves creating a simple music playlist program.

-// lab 1
+// lab 1 involves creating a polynomial program that can read an input file of polynomial coefficients.
+The program can compare two strings of coefficients as well as perform polynomial calculations including addition, subtraction, multiplication, and derivatives.